solve-coagulate/lispfun/README.md

 - `string?` – check if a value is a string
 - `list?` – check if a value is a list
 - `symbol?` – check if a value is a symbol
-- `char-code` – numeric code of a character
+- `char-code` – numeric code of a character (digits and `"` handled in Lisp, other characters fall back to the host)
-- `chr` – single character from a code
+- `chr` – single character from a code (handles digit codes and `"` in Lisp, otherwise uses the host implementation)
 - Numeric helpers `<=`, `>=`, `abs`, `max` and `min`

 The remaining host-provided primitives are: